 - Find out earlier what aid you qualify for.
-This can help you plan ahead, budget for college costs, and even compare colleges to choose the most affordable option.
+This can help you plan ahead, budget for college costs and even compare colleges to choose the most affordable option.

 - If there are any errors in your FAFSA, you’ll have time to correct or amend the application so you can receive the correct amount of aid.

 Another reason to submit a FAFSA early is that many state- and school-level aid programs rely on this information to assess need and grant assistance.
-“States also have individual deadlines for when the FAFSA must be submitted in order to be considered for state aid,” Randolph said.
-And these are often earlier than FAFSA deadlines.
+“States also have individual deadlines for when the FAFSA must be submitted in order to be considered for state aid,” Randolph said — and these are often earlier than FAFSA deadlines.

 You should also do your own legwork to find state-sponsored grant or scholarship programs.
 This State Financial Aid Programs locator tool from the National Association of Student Financial Aid Administrators (NASFAA) is a great place to start.

-“Schools will offer students ‘merit aid,’ which is just a fancy term for scholarships,” Randolph said, as well as more need-based aid.
-This is the institutional aid offered by your specific college.
-Ask your college for a comprehensive list of the institutional aid it offers, including scholarships and grants.
+|As well as more need-based aid, according to Randolph, “schools will also offer students ‘merit aid,’ which is just a fancy term for scholarships.”
+This is institutional aid offered by your specific college; ask your college financial aid office for a comprehensive list of the institutional aid it offers, including scholarships and grants.

 If it’s unclear how to apply for each grant or scholarship, follow up and keep asking questions to understand which awards you could get.
-Persistence and initiative will pay off when it comes to getting financial aid from your school.
+Persistence and initiative could pay off when it comes to getting financial aid from your school.

 “Students should make applying for scholarships a part-time job,” Randolph said.
 There are many college scholarships out there, and you might have a better chance at qualifying than you think.